sheeyam/ProductRESTApi/README.md

 # ProductRESTApi
-This is a sample product REST Api developed on PHP
+A REST Api developed on PHP to retrieve product and product categories